Expanding Horizons

 In partnership with Beyond the 4 Walls

-This summer, we partnered with Beyond the 4 Walls to deliver a 10-week outdoor transition programme for Year 6 pupils at Mansel School, preparing them for their move to Yewlands Academy.
+We partnered with Beyond the 4 Walls to deliver a 10-week outdoor transition programme for Year 6 pupils at Mansel School, preparing them for their move to Yewlands Academy.

 Each week brought new adventures including bike riding, forest skills, hikes in the Peak District, and quiet moments in hammocks.
 Pupils were joined by Year 7 staff from Yewlands Academy, helping to build relationships and smooth the path to secondary school.